bytedance/android-inline-hook/doc/manual.md

 ### Return Value

 * Not `NULL` (errno == 0): the hook succeeded.
 The return value is a stub, you can save the return value for subsequent use in unhook.
-* Not `NULL` (errno == 1): The hook cannot be executed because the target dynamic library has not been loaded. shadowhook will record the current hook "demand" internally, and once the target dynamic library is loaded into the memory, the hook operation will be executed immediately.
+* Not `NULL` (errno == 1): The hook cannot be executed because the target dynamic library has not been loaded.
+ShadowHook will record the current hook "demand" internally, and once the target dynamic library is loaded into the memory, the hook operation will be executed immediately.
 The return value is a stub, you can save the return value for subsequent use in unhook.
 * `NULL`: The hook failed.
 You can call `shadowhook_get_errno` to get the errno, and you can continue to call `shadowhook_to_errmsg` to get the error message.

 ### Example